ScanMountGoat/Smush-Material-Research/docs/content/materials/model_brightness/index.md

     <figcaption class="figure-caption text-center">Note how the model appears brighter than the col map's color in the shaded squares.</figcaption>
 </figure>

 The model's [col maps](../../textures/col/) determine its overall albedo or base color.
-A col map brightness of roughly 75% will appear white in game.
-Albedo colors brighter than 75% will start to clip and lead to excessive bloom.
+The albedo color stored in the col map determines how much red, green, and blue light a model reflects rather than the final color that appears on screen.
+For example, an albedo brightness of 50% with a lighting intensity of 2.0 will have the same apparent brightness on screen as an albedo brightness of 100% with a lighting intensity of 1.0.
+In general, col map colors with 70% brightness will appear fully white on most stages.
 The [wikipedia albedo page](https://en.wikipedia.org/wiki/Albedo) has a diagram with common real world albedo values that also tend to work well in Smash Ultimate.
-Real world example of surfaces that reflect approximately 75% of incoming light are paper and some white paints.
+Real world example of surfaces that reflect approximately 70% of incoming light are paper and some white paints.

 ### Fixes
-As a general rule, keep albedo below 75% brightness.
-This means the colors in col maps, diffuse maps, and emi maps should be darker than
-(180, 180, 180) in RGB or (0.75, 0.75, 0.75) in float.
+The final brightness in game will vary depending on the stage's lighting.
+As a general rule, take the desired color on screen and reduce the brightness to 70% of the original.
+For example, a model that should appear solid white (255,255,255) on screen should actually be closer to (180,180,180) in the col map.
 An easy way to lower the texture brightness is to use a levels adjustment in an image editor.
-Lower the output brightness until the brightest part of the texture is below 75% brightness.
+Lower the output brightness until the brightest part of the texture is below 70% brightness.

 The albedo color brightness can also be controlled by material editing CustomVector13.
 Setting the RGB values between 0.0 and 1.0 will darken the albedo color without needing to edit any textures.
-If the brightest value in the col map has a brightness of 100%, setting CustomVector13 to roughly
-(0.75, 0.75, 0.75, 1.0) will likely eliminate most of the blooming.
+If the brightest value in the col map has a brightness of 100%, setting CustomVector13 to roughly (0.70, 0.70, 0.70, 1.0) will likely eliminate most of the blooming.

 ## Specular Highlights
 ### Explanation